oatlog/oatlog/doc/planning_report/main.typ

 Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for an e-graph engine with the optimized rewrite rules hard-coded.
 The main focus is on optimizing the run time of the generated e-graph engine, with the time to compile the theory into generated code being less important.
-In terms of features we are aiming to implement a similar feature set to egglog @egglog.
+In terms of features, we are aiming to implement a similar feature set to egglog @egglog.
 That roughly includes
 - Declaring sorts
 - Declaring functions
-- Defining rules that match e-nodes using premises and apply actions
+- Defining rules that match e-nodes using premises and that apply actions
 - Premises that implicitly declare e-class variables and constrain those variables by requiring e-nodes using those e-classes
 - Actions that add e-nodes, create new e-classes and unify existing e-classes